Which is best? Universal Studios vs Disney World for adults?

 For some, this is the deciding factor.
 Both are amazing resorts, but both can get very pricey.

-The more days you spend at Universal and Disney World, the cheaper the tickets get.
+The more days you spend at both Universal and Disney World, the cheaper the tickets get.

 However, Universal’s one-day one-park tickets get cheaper much faster.

-Currently, you have to get a 10-day ticket at Walt Disney World to get to the $50 range, whereas at Universal, you only need a 5-day ticket to get it that low.
+Currently, you have to get a 10-day ticket at Walt Disney World to get to the $64 range, whereas, at Universal, you only need a 5-day ticket to get it that low.

 If you’re just going to one park for a day, the prices are comparable.
 But if you’re staying for a few days, Universal ticket prices are a lot cheaper.

 Something I also like about Universal Studios is they still sell annual passes at a decent price.
-Whereas, Disney World, at least for now, has stopped selling them.
-And there’s no indication that they’ll come back soon.
+And they have four options depending upon which block-out dates and benefits you opt for.

 Whilst Disney World may have a lot more choices of hotel resorts for your vacation, Universal has some excellent places to stay as well.

-This is a difficult one to compare as the Disney World resort is so much larger than Universal and there are any more hotels.
+This is a difficult one to compare as the Disney World resort is so much larger than Universal and there are many more hotels.

 The Disney World hotels do offer some perks such as early entry to the parks on some days.
 However, Universal really wins in handing out perks.